thaerkh/vim-workspace/README.md

 ```
 nnoremap <leader>m :ToggleWorkspace<CR>
 ```
-When toggled on, your workspace will be persist every time you open Vim (with no commandline file arguments) in your workspace directory, and all workspace features will be enabled.

-Conversely, toggling the command off will remove all workspace session history and disable the listed plugin features.
+When enabled, a session will persist every time you open Vim, with all workspace features enabled.
+Conversely, toggling the command off will remove the session and disable the workspace features.

-If Vim is opened with file arguments and a workspace session already exists, you'll be prompted to load those file buffers into that session.
-If declined, the workspace will be temporarily disabled and the file buffers load separately as if there was no workspace session.
+If Vim is run with a file argument and it's already in the directory workspace, you'll be redirected to the tab window that contains it.
+Otherwise, it will be loaded in a new tab.

 The following default can be configured if you wish to change the session name:
 ```